When the Path Curves Out of Sight

 Give everything up to avoid the slightest prick of pain.
 Like a kid who would rather get smallpox than get a shot.
 How do you wrangle a human to their next goal if they bail at the first look at a washed-out bridge?

 The truth is, you are the destiny.
 The person you become is the purpose.
-Not your final location, status, title, significant other.
+Not your final location, choice, status, title, or significant other.
 It’s just you.
 And you can’t miss being you.
 The true you develops as you seek out your next destiny.

 The Fortune We Don’t Want